appcelerator-modules/ti.airprint/README.md

 ### Events

-- `open`
-- `close`
-- `select`
+- `open`: Called when the AirPrint dialog finished opening.
+- `close`: Called when the AirPrint dialog finished closing.

 ## Usage

-See example.
+See the example in `ios/example/app.js`.

 ## License

 Copyright(c) 2010-present by Appcelerator, Inc. All Rights Reserved.
 Please see the LICENSE file included in the distribution for further details.